 This research has been looked at by an independent group of people, called a Research Ethics Committee, to protect participants' interests.
-This study has been reviewed and given favourable opinion by South Central - Oxford A Research Ethics Committee.
-The Oxford Vaccine Centre Patient Public Involvement group have reviewed the main participant-facing documents associated with this trial (Participant Information sheet, Consent form, and advertising materials).
+This study has been reviewed and given favourable opinion by South Central - Oxford A Research Ethics Committee The Oxford Vaccine Centre Patient and Public Involvement group have reviewed the main participant-facing documents associated with this trial (Participant Information sheet, Consent form, Lay summary, Invitation letter, advertising materials).